-Many thousands of software testers I came across had the notion that they are into testing and are solely responsible for quality.
+Several thousands of Software Testers whom I came across had the notion that they are into testing and are solely responsible for quality.
 Some of them even think that being a tester also empowers them as a God of Quality for the product.

-The questions I ask you is: Is this for good?
+The question I ask you is: Is this for good?

 Here is what I think and would like to see you considering these ideas.

 Quality is everyone’s responsibility and not just a tester out there or thousands of them out there.
-If your family has to be happy, you can’t assign a person in your family as ensurer of happiness and catch the ensurer responsible if something goes wrong.
+If your family has to be happy, you can’t just assign a person to your family to ensure everyone's happiness and catch the person responsible if something goes wrong.
 If a family has to be happy forever, it has to happen with everyone participating and facilitating it.

-Similarly, if a product must have quality, every stakeholder from customer, requirements, design, development, testing and support must have equal responsibility towards it.
+Similarly, if a product needs to have quality, every stakeholder from customer, requirements, design, development, testing, and support must have equal responsibility towards it.

-However, some organizations who are not serious about testing or fake their seriousness about testing hire a tester for every project to make a tester scapegoat when any of their customers find a bug.
-These testers who are made to feel themselves as Quality God’s start feeling guilty about the idea of missing a bug and take responsibility for missing a bug.
+However, some organizations that are not so serious about testing or fake their seriousness about testing hire a tester for every project to make a tester scapegoat when any of their customers find a bug.
+These testers who are made to feel as Quality's God start feeling guilty about the idea of missing a bug and take the responsibility for missing a bug.

-This happens because most testers have a screwed up understanding of what testing is.
-They carry an idea of testing as improving quality while it is not improving quality but finding information about quality.
+This happens because most of the testers have a screwed up understanding of what testing is.
+They carry an idea of testing as improving the quality while it is not improving quality but finding information about quality.

 By reporting bugs – the quality by itself isn’t improving unless someone cares to fix it.
-Now, if you have been working as testers you would know that many times by trying to fix a bug, 2 or more new bugs are introduced.
-So, probably, each bug a tester reports and each bug being fixed and new springing up, the quality might be decreasing.
+Now, if you have been working as a tester you would know that many times by trying to fix a bug, 2 or more new bugs are introduced.
+So, probably, each bug a tester reports and each bug being fixed and a new one springing up, the quality might be decreasing.

-I must also admit that lesser bugs doesn’t necessarily mean good quality.
-Jerry Weinberg, a living legend of software testing who was the first person to start a testing team way back in 1960’s defines “Quality is value to some person who matters” and then Michael Bolton expanded it to “It is a testers responsibility to find out who matters and what matters to them”.
+I must also admit that lesser bugs don't necessarily mean good quality.
+Jerry Weinberg, a living legend of software testing who was the first person to start a testing team way back in 1960’s defines “Quality is a value to some person who matters” and then Michael Bolton expanded it to “It is a tester's responsibility to find out who matters and what matters to them”.
 So fantastic.

-Here are some of the problems that happen if testers continue to think of themselves as Quality God’s
+Here are some of the problems that happen if testers continue to think of themselves as Quality's God

-Issues with developers: Testers start seeing developers as demons who are spoiling quality and get into issues with them.
-This impacts the performance of the whole team and developers start disrespecting the testing community itself.
-So, testers who cause this problem, not only spoil their name but all our names as well.
+Testers start seeing developers as demons who are spoiling quality and get into issues with them.
+This impacts the performance of the whole team and the developers start disrespecting the testing community itself.
+So, testers who cause this problem, not only spoil their name but all our names as well in general.

-Guilty of missing a bug: When a bug is missed, the tester feels all alone responsible for missing it.
-Such testers don’t think they are a part of the entire team, which missed it.
-I am talking about all stakeholders responsible for missing it.
+When a bug is missed, the tester feels all alone responsible for missing it.
+Such testers don’t think that they are a part of the entire team, which missed it.
+I am talking about all the stakeholders responsible for missing it.

-If 4 runs is needed of the last ball and a batsman fails to score, is the batsman responsible for the loss of the team?
+If 4 runs are needed off the last ball and a batsman fails to score, is the batsman responsible for the loss of the team?

-Failing to learn: A pattern among all those testers who assume themselves as God’s of quality fail to learn.
-The feeling of being THE PERSON RESPONSIBLE makes their mind to think they have learned almost everything and everything they have learned is right.
+A pattern among all those testers who assume themselves as God’s of quality fails to learn.
+The feeling of being THE PERSON RESPONSIBLE makes their mind to think that they have learned almost everything and everything they have learned is right.

-Let me take this open bet: 90% of the testers I have met by traveling to all places in India haven’t read a testing book yet despite several years of experience.
+Let me take this as an open bet: 90% of the testers I have met by travelling to all places in India haven’t read a testing book yet despite several years of experience.
 You would hardly find a developer who has not read a development related book but testers think everything about testing online is good and fine.

 This surprises me – testers don’t test their own learning.
 How can I believe that they can test even half as good as they claim?

-If you are willing to change a little further, you may want to consider thinking:
+If you are willing to change a little further, you must consider thinking:

 – Testing as providing information about quality